dongjinchi/CLAIM/README.md

-This is the code for provincal SCC estimation based on MimiFUND and MimiFAIR models.
+#CLAIM：Climate Loss Assessment Intergrated Muti-model System.

-Start with ```03FUNDp-MimiFAIR/MimiFUND-MimiFAIR162-Flat.ipynb```
+this is the code for CLAIM model